vishwa-amit/PexipTest/README.md

 - Tested for single Client however should work for multiple clients similar way
 - multiple threads not used

+### another part of assignment 1.2 is not completed

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)